top of page

 Frequently Asked Questions

-Q. What happens during the assessment appointment?
+Q. What happens during the full assessment?

 A. The assessment involves an in-depth conversation about your experiences, focusing on attention, impulse control, organisation, and related areas.
 We will also discuss your educational and work history, mental health, and other relevant aspects of your background.